xcore/sw_motor_control/doc/sw-guide/pwm.rst

 Basic BLDC commutation mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The basic BLDC commutation mode client operates slightly differently to achieve the waveform shown in figure \ref{fig_PwmBldcMode}.
+The basic BLDC commutation mode client operates slightly differently to achieve the waveform shown in the previous figure.
 The function call listed below must be utilised.

 Only a single output is active at any one time and this channel must be identified using the pwm_chan argument, this is a value between 0 and 2.
-The corresponding leg of the inverter needs to be switched manually in the control thread.
+The corresponding inverted leg of the inverter needs to be switched manually in the control thread.
 Please refer to the app_basic_bldc application and associated documentation.

 ::

   void update_pwm( chanend c,
 	unsigned value,
 	unsigned pwm_chan );